 REVENUES.
-Revenues for the three months ended June 30, 1996 ("Second Quarter 1996") were \$2,260,000 as compared with revenues of \$1,689,000 in the three months ended June 30, 1995 ("Second Quarter 1995").
-Approximately \$1,860,000 of Second Quarter 1996 revenue relates to two development contracts (and related grants) associated with the Company's electric vehicle program, which is an increase of approximately \$640,000 over the Second Quarter 1995.
-The percentage of completion method of accounting is used for these contracts and, accordingly, revenues and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at competion.
+Revenues for the three months ended June 30, 1996 ("Second Quarter 1996") were \$1,560,000 as compared with revenues of \$1,689,000 in the three months ended June 30, 1995 ("Second Quarter 1995").
+Approximately \$1,160,000 of Second Quarter 1996 revenue relates to a major development contract (and related grants) associated with the Company's electric vehicle program, which is a decrease of approximately \$167,000 compared to the Second Quarter 1995.
+The percentage of completion method of accounting is used for this contract and, accordingly, revenues and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at completion.
 Revenues and gross profit are recognized prospectively for revisions in estimated total contract costs and contract values and estimated losses are recorded when identified.
 Grant revenue is recorded when reimbursable costs are incurred.

 During the Second Quarter 1996, the Company determined that prolonged work on the development of certain aspects of the vehicle under the company's \$9,600,000 electric vehicle contract delayed the project completion date to at least late 1996, and has resulted in significantly higher labor costs together with higher than expected tooling and material costs.
-The total effect of these increased costs was approximately \$2.5 million and was recorded in the Second Quarter 1996 as a charge against earnings for the approximate estimated loss of \$1.2 million expected on the contract and a reduction of calculated revenues of approximately \$1.3 million.
-No assurance can be given that there will not be additional future provisions for losses or adjustments of revenues.
+Accordingly, the Company recorded a loss reserve for the ultimate loss expected on the contract in the amount of \$1,355,000.
+No assurance can be given that there will not be additional future provisions for losses.

-The level of activity in the projects involved considerably more labor and material expenses in the Second Quarter 1996 compared to the early stages of the projects in the Second Quarter 1995 when engineering design was the principal activity.
-In the Second Quarter 1996, prototypes of the vehicles in both projects were being tested; design modification changes were being made; and tooling and parts were being ordered.
-Kits for 28 vehicle frames with motor controllers were shipped in the Second Quarter 1996 to the customer of the first major electric vehicle contract.
+The level of activity in the project involved considerably more labor and material expenses in the Second Quarter 1996 compared to the early stages of the project in the Second Quarter 1995 when engineering design was the principal activity.
+In the Second Quarter 1996, a prototype of the vehicle was being tested; design modification changes were being made; and tooling and parts were being ordered.
+Kits for 28 vehicle frames with motor controllers were shipped in the Second Quarter 1996.

 During the Second Quarter 1996, development continued on the climate control seat system and the radar system which was funded in part by development contracts.
-The magnitude of the revenues recognized for the development of the seat systems and radar, and for the sale of interactive voice navigation systems ("IVS") in the Second Quarter 1996 was \$400,000 compared to \$290,000 in the Second Quarter 1995.
+The magnitude of the revenues recognized for the development of the seat systems and radar, and for the sale of interactive voice navigation systems ("IVS") in the Second Quarter 1996 was \$400,000 compared to \$225,000 in the Second Quarter 1995.